310mc/https-310mc.github.io-tl/source/_posts/scout/dollhouse.md

 {% bubble Midori %}
 Uwaaaaaah…♪ It’s the legendary “Niku-nikumatan☆”[^5] stage set~…♪

-It was a show where you did stretching exercises with this bear mascot who loves building muscle—
+It was a show where you did stretching exercises with this bear yuruchara who loves building muscle—

 But Niku-nikumatan☆ immediately pulled a muscle on the first episode, and it was never aired ever again!
 It’s like the show was just a dream!
 Uwaaaah…!
 I can’t believe it’s right before my very eyes~☆
 {% endbubble %}